American cuisine: Fast food

 The United States has a large fast food industry.
-Major American fast food chains include McDonald's, Burger King, Domino's, Pizza Hut, KFC, Popeyes, Subway, Taco Bell, Arby's, Starbucks, Dunkin' Donuts, White Castle, In-N-Out Burger, Sonic Drive-In, Chick-fil-A, Church's Chicken, and Raising Cane's, among numerous other multinational, national, regional, and local chains.
+Major American fast food chains include McDonald's, Burger King, Wendy's, Domino's, Pizza Hut, KFC, Popeyes, Subway, Taco Bell, Arby's, Starbucks, Dunkin' Donuts, White Castle, In-N-Out Burger, Sonic Drive-In, Chick-fil-A, Church's Chicken, and Raising Cane's, among numerous other multinational, national, regional, and local chains.
 Traditional American fast food items are hamburgers, french fries, breaded chicken, and pizza, though several chains also offer items from different cuisines modified for American palates, such as tacos, pasta, and stir-fry.
 Many American fast food chains have expanded abroad to other countries, typically offering standard American fare alongside items adapted to appeal to regional tastes within their markets.

 Desserts

-A classic American dessert is apple pie.
+A popular dessert enjoyed in America is apple pie.
 Some other famous American desserts are banana split, Boston cream pie, key lime pie, and bananas foster.
 Other famous American desserts are chocolate chip cookies, pecan pie, carrot cake, banana pudding, S'more, black and white cookies, pumpkin pie, coconut cake, funnel cake, brownies and red velvet cake.

 Influential figures and American cuisine on television

 American chefs have been influential both in the food industry and in popular culture.
 Some important 19th-century American chefs include Charles Ranhofer of Delmonico's Restaurant in New York, and Bob Payton, who is credited with bringing American-style pizza to the UK.
 Later, chefs Charles Scotto, Louis Pacquet, John Massironi were founded the American Culinary Federation in 1930, taking after similar organizations across Europe.
-In the 1940's, Chef James Beard hosted the first nationally televised cooking show I Love to Eat.
+In the 1940s, Chef James Beard hosted the first nationally televised cooking show I Love to Eat.
 His name is also carried by the foundation and prestigious cooking award recognizing excellence in the American cooking community.
 Since Beard, many chefs and cooking personalities have taken to television, and the success of the Cooking Channel and Food Network have contributed to the popularity of American cuisine.
 In 1946, the Culinary Institute of America was founded by Katharine Angel and Frances Roth.
 This would become the United States' most prestigious culinary school, where many of the most talented American chefs would study prior to successful careers.
 The American Culinary community has grown due to both restaurants and media, through the work of many talented chefs.